7 Great Beaches in Byron Bay

 When visiting The Pass, don’t forget to climb up the Fisherman’s Lookout, which offers lovely views of The Pass, Clarkes Beach and Main Beach.

-The Pass Cafe, just behind the beach on Brooke Drive, offers a wide range of breakfast and lunch options, surrounded by lush rainforest and with excellent views from the outside deck.
+The Pass Cafe, just behind the beach on Brooke Drive, offers a wide range of breakfast and lunch options, surrounded by lush rainforests and with excellent views from the outside deck.

 5. Wategos Beach